Lawyer Profile Detail

 University of Toronto

 Ljiljana Stanić is an associate in our Litigation Group in Toronto.
-She maintains a general litigation practice, with a particular focus on complex commercial disputes, government procurement contracts, matters relating to Aboriginal law, and professional liability.
-Ms. Stanić has represented clients before the Ontario Superior Court and Court of Appeal and the Federal Court of Canada, as well as various arbitral and administrative tribunals, including the Canadian International Trade Tribunal.
+She maintains a general litigation practice, with a particular focus on complex commercial disputes and arbitrations, class actions, procurement litigation, and professional liability.
+Ljiljana also has experience in matters relating to Aboriginal law.
+Ljiljana has represented clients before the Ontario Superior Court and Court of Appeal and the Federal Court of Canada, as well as various arbitral and administrative tribunals, including the Canadian International Trade Tribunal.

-Ms. Stanić received her law degree from the University of Toronto in 2015.
-Ms. Stanić also studied at the University of Copenhagen Faculty of Law, with a focus on international and EU trade and development law.
+Ljiljana received her law degree from the University of Toronto in 2015.
+Ljiljana also studied at the University of Copenhagen Faculty of Law, with a focus on international and EU trade and development law.

 A member of the 2013 University of Toronto Faculty of Law Grand Moot team, she has also represented the University of Toronto at the Laskin Moot, winning factum and team awards.
-Ms. Stanić also served as Co-Editor-in-Chief of the University of Toronto Faculty of Law Review.
+Ljiljana also served as Co-Editor-in-Chief of the University of Toronto Faculty of Law Review.

 McCarthy Tétrault presents Vestra Vox, Canada’s first national student law blog